gaehlerm/SoftwareEngineering/README.md

 Tests are somewhat special, but ultimately, they are still code.
 Probably the test code is longer than the actual production code that you work with in a serious project.
 Thinking about it, it becomes apparent that when writing tests, some coding guidelines have to be followed as well.

 With tests it's even more important that the code is easy to understand than with normal code.
 It can't be too easy.
 You are even allowed to repeat yourself, at least a little.
-Or as Jay Fields //Working Effectively with Unit Tests// put it: "when writing tests you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."
+Or as Jay Fields [Working Effectively with Unit Tests] put it: "when writing tests you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."

 Still, you should value the SRP.
 The code in tests should be clear to the reader.
 Do so by refactoring it as you would with any other code.
 Keep the functions short, find appropriate names and remove excessive duplication.
 These things frequently get overlooked when writing tests.
 Even tough the requirements on test code are somewhat different than for production code.

-// add some examples on good unit tests? or how to refactor not so good unit tests?
+### Examples

 ## Number of test cases